translaster/zabbix-book/readme.md

 **Penmasters Foundation**.
 - The foundation reserves the right to use the material for commercial purposes, including the publication of a physical book.
-- Before contributing, all contributors must sign a non-disclosure agreement (NDA) to ensure proper handling of the content and rights.
+- Before contributing, all contributors must sign a agreement to ensure proper handling of the content and rights.
 - Profits will be used by the foundation to cover working expenses and to sponsor other to be defined opensource projects.